goauthentik/authentik/website/docs/providers/entra/add-entra-provider.md

         - **Client ID**: enter the Client ID that you [copied from your Entra app](./setup-entra.md).
         - **Client Secret**: enter the secret from Entra.
         - **Tenant ID**: enter the Tenant ID from Entra.
-        - **User deletion action**: Determines what authentik will do when a user is deleted from the Entra ID system.
+        - **User deletion action**: determines what authentik will do when a user is deleted from the Entra ID system.
-        - **Group deletion action**: Determines what authentik will do when a group is deleted from the Entra ID system.
+        - **Group deletion action**: determines what authentik will do when a group is deleted from the Entra ID system.

         **User filtering**